- Getting Started

 We recommend starting with customisation of fields in the Companies, Contacts and Opportunities modules at an absolute minimum.
 We have a specific guide for Opportunities and the principles are the same for all other modules you can customise.

-To be able to send emails from within CRM, your IT Administrator will need to configure your mailboxes to allow ‘send as’ permissions.
+To be able to send emails from your own domain within CRM, your IT Administrator will need to configure some DNS settings.

 Tall Emu offers an Outlook integration called Inbox Insights that helps you stay on top of activity by syncing emails, calendars and contacts between Outlook and CRM.